musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 2. Each community member shall observe the Islamic code of conduct in dealing with each other and respect the authorities.
 The sanctity of the Mihrab, the prayer hall, and other facilities shall be observed in accordance with the injunctions of the Qur'an and Sunnah of Prophet Muhammad ﷺ – peace and blessings be upon him.
 3. For any member or group found in violation of the Islamic code of conduct and rules of behavior or disturbing the peace and harmony in the Masjid / Musallah, or abusing \<ORG\>'s assets, or insulting the \<ORG\> authorities; the Shura in consultation with the Imam, may take an appropriate disciplinary action against such individual or group.

+## Trustees

+1. All trustees are members of the community that have made large contributions to the \<ORG\>.
+Such qualifying contributions shall be large sums of money, property, or any contribution free of charge, without any conditions attached to them.
+2. Trustees may consist of members unregistered with \<ORG\> but shall have all rights and responsibilities of the community.
+3. Trustees may opt to remain anonymous publicly for their contributions but shall be mentioned in the financial ledgers or asset documents for record-keeping purposes.

 # Article 9 – Finances

 1. The Shura shall maintain a non-interest-bearing account of \<ORG\> at a bank in Dallas-Fort Worth Area, or surrounding areas.
 This account shall be operated under the treasurer and Amir's signatures.